yakdevguy-dotcom/UPRR/README.md

 Instructions:
-Click on the app_release file to download to device
+Click on the app_release file, then the 3 dots on the right to download to device.
+Note: you will have to allow 3rd party app download and installations so check with your device.